 Glazes and Toppings Options

 A sweet glaze can brighten your bread.
 Mix powdered sugar with a bit of lemon juice for a quick glaze.
 Drizzle it on top after the bread cools.
 You could also use a cream cheese frosting for a richer treat.
 For a lighter option, sprinkle powdered sugar over the slices.
 Fresh lemon slices on the plate add a nice touch.
-For the full recipe, check out the details above.

 Storage Info